 The hottest London restaurant openings for spring/summer 2019

 There’s nothing quite like great weather to get London’s culinary industry bursting with creative juices.
-Along with clear skies and and and jugs of Pimm’s, the warmer months are also welcoming a slew of newcomers to the local dining scene.
+Along with clear skies and jugs of Pimm’s, the warmer months are also welcoming a slew of newcomers to the local dining scene.

 From a long-awaited launch from one of the city’s most over-the-top restaurant groups to a DIY grilled meats joint with an outdoor terrace, we’ve rounded up the hottest London restaurant openings for Spring/Summer 2019.